 Psst!
 Some of the links in this blog post are affiliate links or brand partners.
 As always, I only share products and suggestions that I can truly stand behind and make me say hurray.
 Try them out for yourself!

 Before you even get to your destination make sure that you pack your soap for washing delicates.
-It’s super important to use soap that is especially made for lingerie, silk, or stretchy fibers (like bathing suits and tights).
+It’s super important to use soap that is specially made for lingerie, silk, or stretchy fibers (like bathing suits and tights).
 My go-to brand is Soak because it’s like skincare for your delicates.
 Soak is a gentle skin and fabric-friendly soap with no hard chemicals.
 It helps wash away grime which helps prevents the elastic from breaking down on your bras, so they won’t stretch out super fast!
 It comes in a few light scents, or scentless!
 Plus, on top of their regular size bottles, Soak also has convenient travel size AND single-use packets called Minisoak.

 Don’t forget that packing some lingerie wash not only comes in handy for washing your bra and underwear on the go but so many more items that we bring!